iyeszin/client-server-java/README.md

 # client-server

-This is a group project of course KT24403 Operating System.
+This is a group project for course Operating System.

 Write a server using the Java networking API.
 This server will wait for a client connection using the accept() method.